egt-cvdl/egt-cvdl/README.md

 ### Requirements
 You're required to create a small project that takes several videos as an input, make small adjustments and saves as a separate single video.
 The details of the assignment are as follows;

+- The videos should be merged in order. (e.g: 1.mp4 first, 2.mp4 second etc.)
+- The frame order should remain the same as they are in the numbered videos.
 - The videos are of different dimensions, the output should be 1920x1080@5 FPS
 - You should number every frame with respect to total frames of the merged videos and with respect to current video's total frames.
 So if there are 3 videos each consisting 30 frames and we are on the 3rd frame of the second video the current frame should show: current: 3/30, merged: 33/90
 - You should save a histogram.pickle that keeps the dominant color in each frame.
 Continuing with the example in the former item, this should be a dictionary of the form: { 0: 'red', 1:'blue', 2:'green',...,89:'red'}
-- The video saving functionality should receive the video frames with a queue in a separate thread and you should try and explain why, in the related part in the code.
+- The video saving should be done in a separate thread and the relevant code should receive the frames in a queue.
 - BONUS: if all of this is too easy for you, try doing video saving in a separate process.

 ### DISCLAIMER